Sammy Ellis

 Samuel Joseph Ellis (February 11, 1941 – May 13, 2016) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, California Angels, and Chicago White Sox.
 Ellis was an MLB All-Star in 1965.

-College career
+After retiring as a player, he served as a pitching coach, and is credited with developing Yankees' pitcher Dave Righetti as their star relief pitcher during most of the 1980s.

+Early life and college career

-Born in Youngstown, Ohio, Ellis was signed by the Cincinnati Reds as an amateur free agent in 1961 after playing college baseball at Mississippi State University (MSU) for the Mississippi State Bulldogs.
+Ellis was born on February 11, 1941, in Youngstown, Ohio.
+He played one year of college baseball at Mississippi State University (MSU) for the Mississippi State Bulldogs.
 At Mississippi State, he lettered one year (1961) with a pitching record of 12–7, leading the team in strikeouts (73) and innings pitched (572/3).
 He was named to MSU's Athletics Hall of Fame in 2012.
+During his one year at MSU, he struck out 19 batters in one game and 16 in another.

 Professional career

-Ellis made his major league debut at the start of the 1962 season.
-His first appearance was on April 14, 1962, which he lost.
-His first victory came 10 days later on April 24, when he walked 11 batters but only allowed one hit.
-After spending part of the 1962 and all of the 1963 season in the minors, Ellis rejoined the major league club in 1964 as a reliever.
-He finished the season with a 10–3 record, a 2.57 earned run average (ERA), pitched 52 games, and threw fewer walks in those 52 games (28) than he did in 1962 in 8 games (29).
+Cincinnati Reds

+Ellis was signed by the Cincinnati Reds as an amateur free agent in 1961, with a $50,000 signing bonus.